viam-devrel/viamcodelabs/site/viamguides/src/qrcode/qrcode.md

 ### Watch the Video

-Follow along with the step-by-step video.
+See a demonstration and overview of the QR scanner in this video.

+<video id="anHPD2vT8Zw"></video>

 <!-- ------------------------ -->